Revelation 21:1

 human knows that if they follow Christ in this world, there will be a price to

 pay.
-When Jesus taught the parable of the sower He said that the word of God
+When Jesus taught the parable of the sower, He

 The second thing that Jesus said about